 And by understanding this one fundamental principle alone, you can really clean up.

-What You Need Is a Paradigm Shift - Not Technical Analysis
+You Need a Paradigm Shift, Not Technical Analysis

 So, if you feel like the stock market is rigged, you’re not alone.